ericwkw/football_stats_app/sql/fixes/RLS_OPTIMIZATION.md

 FOR SELECT
 USING (true);

--- For write operations (only authenticated users) CREATE POLICY "Allow admin write operations" ON public.matches FOR ALL
+-- For insert operations (only authenticated users) CREATE POLICY "Allow admin insert" ON public.matches FOR INSERT
 WITH CHECK ((SELECT auth.role()) = 'authenticated');

+-- For update operations (only authenticated users) CREATE POLICY "Allow admin update" ON public.matches FOR UPDATE
+USING ((SELECT auth.role()) = 'authenticated')
+WITH CHECK ((SELECT auth.role()) = 'authenticated');

+-- For delete operations (only authenticated users) CREATE POLICY "Allow admin delete" ON public.matches FOR DELETE
+USING ((SELECT auth.role()) = 'authenticated');
 ```

+This approach ensures there is only one policy per action type, avoiding the performance penalty of multiple permissive policies.

 ## Affected Tables